 The main gear axles should be checked for proper alignment with the plane in the three point position, and with the tread at 72 inches, measured from the center of one tire to the other.
 Check that both axles (referencing off the brake discs) are square with a centerline dropped with a plumb bob off the engine crankshaft center (or nose of spinner) and the tail post or tail spring bolt center.
 TOE IN should be 0 to ½ degree.
-To get the tire tread at 68”-70”, you may need to roll the plane forward or backward.
+To get the tire tread at 72 inches, you may need to roll the plane forward or backward.
 Rolling the plane backward spreads the gear out, and rolling the plane forward moves the wheels closer together.
 There are a few ways to measure the alignment.
 There will be first a description of how to check your toe in/toe out on a project with the brakes mounted and also the weight of the engine and wings on the gear.
 Then there will be guidance on how to check your landing gear if you don’t have the brakes mounted yet or the engine/wings on.

 It is interesting to see how the tread measurement changes as you roll the plane forward or backward.
-Start by rolling the plane 15 feet forward using NO brakes to stop it.
+Start by rolling the plane 10 feet forward using NO brakes to stop it.
 Touching brakes will interfere with getting good measurements.
-Then repeat the same measurements after rolling the plane backward for 15 ft.
+Then repeat the same measurements after rolling the plane backward for 10 ft.
 You will see a difference in the measurement of tire center to tire center or the distance between the two brake discs if you do this.
 This will give you an indication of whether you have toe IN or toe OUT.
 The goal is to have a slight toe-in subject to the specs below.

 You can purchase two 4 ft straight steel angles.
 Clamp them to the brake discs as shown in the picture.
 In the picture, the steel angles are clamped to the bottom part of the brake discs with the brake calipers loose.
 You can just as well clamp the angles to the top of the disc.
 Just make sure you get two clamps on the steel angle with enough distance between the two clamps so you get the angle true to the brake disc.
 Different brake calipers mounted in different positions might require a different placement of the angles.
 But you get the idea.
 Adjust the angles until they are parallel with the ground to get the most accurate measurement.
 Do not use the tires because they are not flat and the measurements off them will be inaccurate.